ShadowproofGamer/ShadowproofGamer/README.md

-## Hi there 👋 I am ~~Bat~~  ShadowproofGamer
+## Hi there 👋 I am ShadowproofGamer

-- 🔭 I’m currently working on GO server for filesharing and synchroneous PDF viewer for music bands.
+- 🔭 I’m currently working on Hyperheuristic for MO-CVRP
+- <!--GO server for filesharing and synchroneous PDF viewer for music bands.-->
-- 🌱 I’m currently learning GO and Rust
+- 🌱 I’m currently learning GO, Terraform and Rust

 <!--
 **ShadowproofGamer/ShadowproofGamer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.